DavesCodeMusings/CloudPi/docs/install-hardware-os.md

 ## Summary of Commands.
 1. Using the Raspberry Pi Imager is show in this [slideshow of screenshots](raspberry-pi-imager.md).
-2. Scanning for the IP address
+2. Finding the Pi's IP address using [Angry IP Scanner](https://angryip.org/download/)
 3. Making the SSH connection: `ssh pi@raspberrypi`

 ## Reviewing the Parts List